WHAT WE DO

 In the five years between her ovarian cancer diagnosis and her passing in June 2014, Pat DiNunzio spend an immense amount of time at Ohio State’s JamesCare Gynecologic Oncology office at Mill Run.

 In 2015, the Patricia A. DiNunzio Memorial Scholarship program was established for nurses to receive money for advance nursing degrees.
 Here are our current and past awardees.
 We are very proud of them!

-2021: Amber Holderby (OhioHealth) and Priscilla Outlaw (OhioHealth)
+2021: Amber Holderby (OhioHealth), Priscilla Outlaw (OhioHealth), and Lindsey Riley (OSU)

 2020: Tiwana Simpson (OhioHealth), Delaney Spencer (OhioHealth), and Kymber Bocook (OSU/James)

 2019: Katherine Ta-McIntyre (OSU), Shireen Daugherty (OSU), and Cassandra Nickell (OhioHealth)